zchee/neovim-wiki/GSoC-2018-Ideas.md

 Implement a client, written in C#, which allows C# applications to control Nvim using the Nvim RPC API.
 If you are familiar with AWS or any other SaaS, note that a Nvim API client is just like a SDK for a REST web service, except that Nvim uses msgpack, not HTTP/JSON.

 The Nvmi RPC API is documented at [:help api](https://neovim.io/doc/user/api.html) and [:help rpc](https://neovim.io/doc/user/msgpack_rpc.html).

+To correctly implement the client one needs to understand the [msgpack-rpc](https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md) protocol.
+Some sort of event-loop mechanism will be needed to handle notifications ([hint1](https://blogs.msdn.microsoft.com/pfxteam/2012/01/20/await-synchronizationcontext-and-console-apps/), [hint2](https://blogs.msdn.microsoft.com/pfxteam/2012/02/02/await-synchronizationcontext-and-console-apps-part-3/)).

 For reference, you can find clients in other languages at the [related projects](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) wiki page.